michaeljclark/riscv-probe/README.md

 libfemto provides:

 - Reduced set of the _POSIX.1-2017 / IEEE 1003.1-2017_ standard
+- Simple lightweight hardware configuration mechanism
 - RISC-V machine mode functions and macros
 - Console and power device drivers

-libfemto implements a reduced set of the _POSIX.1-2017 / IEEE 1003.1-2017_ standard, with the addition of glibc's `getauxval` API to access configuration in an `__auxv` array containing tuples describing the target environment.
+libfemto implements a reduced set of the _POSIX.1-2017 / IEEE 1003.1-2017_ standard, with the addition of glibc's `getauxval` API to access hardware configuration in an auxiliary vector (`__auxv`) that contains tuples describing the target environment.
+This is intended as a lightweight mechanism to pass dynamic configuration information for embedded targets, as an alternative to hardcoding constants used during hardware initialization.
+The auxiliary vector is repurposed to contain hardware configuration parameters such as clock frequencies and device base addresses.

 libfemto contains the following device drivers: